0xjet/ccc/surveillance/surveillance.md

 ## Readings

 * Ross Anderson. _Security Engineering, 3rd Edition_.
 [Chapter 26: Surveillance or Privacy?](https://www.cl.cam.ac.uk/~rja14/book.html).
-Only sections 26.1, 26.2 and 26.6.
+    * Sections 26.1, 26.2 and 26.6 are mandatory.
+    * The rest of the chapter is optional, but encouraged.